-Conceptually, the total CO2 uptake flux (U) is determined by the length of CO2 uptake period (CUP) and the CO2 uptake rate, while the total CO2 release flux (R) depends on the length of CO2 release period (CRP) and the CO2 release rate (Fig. 2b).
+Conceptually, the total CO2 uptake flux (U) is determined by the length of CO2 uptake period (CUP) and the CO2 uptake rate, while the total CO2 release flux (R) depends on the length of CO2 release period (CRP) and the CO2 release rate (Fig. 1b).
 The variations of NEP thus should be innovatively attributed to these decomposed components.
-A strong spatial correlation between mean annual NEP and length of CO2 uptake period has been reported in evergreen needle- and broad-leaved forests (Churkina, Schimel, Braswell, & Xiao et al., 2005; Richardson, Keenan, Migliavacca, Ryu, Sonnentag, & Toomey et al., 2013; Keenan et al., 2014), whereas atmospheric inversion data and vegetation photosynthesis model indicated a dominant role of the maximal carbon uptake rate (Fu, Dong, Zhou, Stoy, & Niu et al., 2017; Zhou et al., 2017).
+A strong spatial correlation between mean annual NEP and length of CO2 uptake period has been reported in evergreen needle- and broad-leaved forests (Churkina et al., 2005; Richardson et al., 2013; Keenan et al., 2014), whereas atmospheric inversion data and vegetation photosynthesis model indicated a dominant role of the maximal carbon uptake rate (Fu et al., 2017; Zhou et al., 2017).
 However, the relative importance of these phenological and physiological indicators for the spatially varying NEP remains unclear.

-In this study, we first explored the changes in NEP and IAV{NEP} at the global scale based on data from a widely used machine learning derived product (i.e., FLUXCOM).
-To address the local indicators for spatially varying NEP, we decomposed annual NEP into U and R, and explored the local indicators for spatially varying NEP.
-Based on the eddy-covariance fluxes from FLUXNET2015 Dataset (Pastorello et al., 2017) and the atmospheric inversion product (Rödenbeck et al., 2018), Then,we we examined the relationship of between NEP and its direct components. $NEP \propto \frac{u}{R}$ based on the observations at 72 eddy covariance towers which has >5 years measurements in the FLUXNET2015 Dataset (Jung et al., 2017).
-In-In addition, we used the observations to evaluate the spatial variations of NEP and IAV{NEP} in the FLUXCOM database product and a process-based model (CLM4.5) (Oleson et al., 2013).
+In this study, we decomposed annual NEP into U and R, and explored the local indicators for spatially varying NEP.
+Based on the eddy-covariance fluxes from FLUXNET2015 Dataset (Pastorello et al., 2017) and the atmospheric inversion product (Rödenbeck et al., 2018), we examined the relationship between NEP and its direct components.
+In addition, we used the observations to evaluate the spatial variations of NEP and IAV{NEP} in the FLUXCOM product and a process-based model (CLM4.5) (Oleson et al., 2013).
 The major aim of this study is to explore whether there are useful local indicators for the spatially varying NEP and IAV{NEP} in terrestrial ecosystems.